telerik/kendo-ui-core/docs/controls/editors/editor/how-to/appearance/add-icon-custom-tool.md

 When you create a custom tool, it depends on the further CSS stylization whether to render an image or an icon in its appearance.

-To add such visual elements, use the automatically generated class name taken from the tool and follow the `k-[ToolName]` pattern.
+To add such visual elements, use the automatically generated class name taken from the tool and follow the `k-i-[ToolName]` pattern.

 The following example demonstrates how to decorate your own custom tool with a background image or a FontAwesome icon.